-It produces a sturdy 7.5? plant and 8? ears.
+It produces a sturdy 7.5 foot plant and 8 inch ears.
 The husk and cob have a reddish tint when mature.
 Clean single stalk, great for bunching.

 Created from a controlled method of pollination in which the pollen of two different species or varieties is crossed by human intervention.
 Typical F1 varieties are deliberately created to breed a desired trait.
 Gardeners who use hybrid plant varieties usually purchase new seed every year, however, over several years the seed could eventually be used for open pollination

 |Direct Seed (100 Ft.)||Distance Apart In Row After Thinning||Space Between Rows||Planting Depth|

 * This is an estimated guide.
 Conditions may vary considerably due to location.

 - Odorless marigold and white geranium deter Japanese beetles

 - Pigweed raises nutrients from the subsoil to where the corn can reach them

 - Tomatoes and corn are attacked by the same worm